Tag: web development

 .catch(error => console.error('Error:', error));

-• Async functions always return Promises, so wrapping them is only necessary for additional control.
+• Async functions inherently return Promises, but wrapping them can provide additional control.

 • Avoid redundant wrapping to keep your code clean and maintainable.

-• Be mindful of security implications when working with external APIs and Promises.
+• Be mindful of performance and security when working with Promises and async functions.